Infrastructure Research

 WHAT IS THE DEFINITION OF INFRASTRUCTURE?

-Infrastructure is commonly defined as the physical systems that underlie the operation of a society and “enable, sustain or enhance societal living conditions.”
-Applied to a nation, infrastructure includes the systems of transportation, communication, sewage, water, and electricity.
-This includes both public works such as roads, water, and sewage systems and private works such as information and communication networks.
+Infrastructure is defined as the physical systems that underlie the operation of a society and enable, sustain or enhance societal living conditions.
+The infrastructure of a nation includes transportation, communication, sewage, water, and electricity systems.
+These systems may be public, such as roads and sewers, or private, such as information and communication networks.

 WHY IS INFRASTRUCTURE IMPORTANT?

-Fragile Foundations: A Report on America’s Public Works, which established the use of a grading system to evaluate the country’s infrastructure status, stated that “the quality of a nation’s infrastructure is a critical index of its economic vitality.
+In 1988, Fragile Foundations: A Report on America’s Public Works established a grading system to evaluate US infrastructure and stated that “the quality of a nation’s infrastructure is a critical index of its economic vitality.
 Reliable transportation, clean water, and safe disposal of wastes are basic elements of civilized society and a productive economy.
 Their absence or failure introduces an intolerable dimension of risk and hardship to everyday life, and a major obstacle to growth and competitiveness.”

-According to the American Society of Civil Engineers (ASCE) 2017 report on the state of US infrastructure, “Infrastructure is the backbone of the U.S. economy and is a necessary input to every economic output.
+A more recent report by the American Society of Civil Engineers (ASCE) from 2016 reiterated, “Infrastructure is the backbone of the US economy and is a necessary input to every economic output.
 It is critical to every nation’s prosperity and the public’s health and welfare.
 Each Failure to Act study demonstrates that deteriorating infrastructure, long known to be a public safety issue, has a cascading impact on our nation’s economy, impacting business productivity, gross domestic product (GDP), employment, personal income, and international competitiveness.”

 WHO IS RESPONSIBLE FOR US INFRASTRUCTURE?